Lydia02/summative-2_Negpod_5/README.md

 - Extract and save student email addresses to a file named `student-emails.txt`.
 - Organize and move project files to a separate directory.

+  ## Question 2
+# Automation with Linux

+In Question 2, we created a set of shell scripts to automate the organization and backup of project files to a remote server.

 ## Built With

 - Bash Shell